manny-uncharted/Project-13-INTRODUCING-DYNAMIC-ASSIGNMENT-INTO-OUR-STRUCTURE/README.md

 ![git push](img/git-push.png)

 Now, that we are satisfied with our codes, we can create a Pull Request and merge it to main branch on GitHub.

+## Load Balancer Roles

+We want to be able to choose which Load Balancer to use, Nginx or Apache, so we need to have two roles respectively:

+1. Nginx
+2. Apache

+With our experience on Ansible it is best we use the ones available on Ansible Galaxy.
+We will be using the following roles: